 The Secret to Being Sugoi

 There are no sure factors to success, but for those artists who find it in Japan, entertainment industry veteran Archie Meguro suggests all they need to do is make an effort to make a connection.
 This means not just liking instagram comments, but putting in the hours by doing in-person promotion.
-Jepsen does this – not only sharing her love for Japan on her social media, but taking time to stop and greet fans at the airport.
-Fans also suggest this is a reason that Miranda Kerr (who popped up on several billboards throughout my two weeks in Japan) is popular – she always makes time to take a selfie with fans.
+Jepsen does this – not only sharing her love for Japan on her social media, but taking time to take a selfie.
+This kind of one-on-one interaction is a huge part of Japanese idol culture, a simultaneously endearing and concerning subset of music culture, where young girls perform (for a deep-dive, check out Tokyo Idols on Netflix).
+Idols often hold handshake meet and greets, which Anthropology Professor Patrick Galbraith describes as an opportunity for fans to experience relative intimacy with their favourite starlet in exchange for purchasing a copy of their album.
+While Carly Rae hasn’t held any handshake events herself, her efforts to make herself available and relatable go a long way to connecting with fans.

 In order to become big in Japan, you don’t need to be Regina George or a Kardashian – just show a country some love and you may find that they’ll really, really, really like you.